What are cacao balls?

 As we get older the muffin top above our jeans gets harder to shift, doesn’t it?
 Just keeping it at bay is a problem for me.

-Even so, sometimes, well alright then, often I get the mid-afternoon slump and really need something sweet to get me going again – do you ever get that afternoon ‘slump’ too when nothing but an immense boost of inspiration or chocolate is likely to fire you up?
+Do you ever get that afternoon ‘slump’ too when nothing but an immense boost of inspiration or chocolate is likely to fire you up?

 But I know that sweet treats are the very worst for middle age flab, and the age old saying:’ A moment on the lips, a lifetime on the hips’, rings through my mind.